-Having trained originally in Newark, Deborah is a Partner Principal and has headed the Private Client Services Group since the retirement of the firm’s former Senior Partner, Geoffrey Bond OBE.
+Having trained originally in Newark, Deborah is a Partner and has headed the Private Client Services Group since the retirement of the firm’s former Senior Partner, Geoffrey Bond OBE.

 Deborah advises on wills for high net worth clients and their families on succession planning together with associated tax planning.
 She also administers estates, advises on the creation and subsequent management of trusts, older persons issues and Charities.

 Deborah deals with the day to day administration of complex estates and is retained by a number of trusts to advise on various aspects of the trusts themselves and their duties as trustees.
 Deborah also advises regularly on succession planning for clients, working with other professionals where appropriate.